s-shifat/word-meaning/README.md

 ABLAZE

 Meaning-1:
    adjective                                            lighted up by or as by fire or flame
    Example: “forests set ablaze (or afire) by lightning”

 Meaning-2:
    adjective
     resembling flame in brilliance or color
    Example: “maple trees ablaze in autumn”

 Meaning-3:
    adjective
     lighted with red light as if with flames
    Example: “streets ablaze with lighted Christmas trees”

 Meaning-4:
    adjective
     keenly excited (especially sexually) or indicating excitement
    Example: “"his face all ablaze with excitement"- Bram Stoker”

 USAGE:                                                   Use the adjective ablaze to describe something that's on fire.
-Once your campfire is ablaze, you can toast marshmallows over it.
+Once your campfire is ablaze, you cantoast marshmallows over it.
                                                         .../word-meaning $
 ```